 What Should the Mother of the Groom Wear?

-Once the mother of the bride has chosen her gown, the mother of the groom can head to the store.
 You will often see the mother of the groom wearing a dress in a similar color and style to the mother of the bride, though that’s not required.
 Her dress should, like the mother of the bride, accent the wedding’s palette.
 She may opt for a color that matches the groom’s tie, for example, or another shade that coordinates with the mother of the bride and the bridesmaids’ dresses.
 She should also take her formality cue from the mother of the bride.
 If the mother of the bride is wearing a floor-length dress, the mother of the groom should do the same.
-The women don’t need to match exactly, but should be wearing dresses that work well together, enhancing the design of your wedding and fitting the dress code to a T.
+The women don’t need to match exactly but should be wearing dresses that work well together, enhancing the design of your wedding and fitting the dress code to a T.